Webtation/Pamar/README.md

 - Output params (the resulting query string, with every mapping process, a new output param object will be created)
 - Mapping rules (rules are inserted before mapping and will be applied during the mapping process)

+## Mapping process

+The mapping process parses the input params and creates an empty output params object.
+The process will then apply every mapping rule.

+The process returns the populated output params object.